washingtonpost/ans-schema/docs/proposals/2022-06-27_Auth_Proposal.md

 # Problem

-The Signing Service produces SHA256-signed HMAC tokens that are used to validate requests for Arc objects on the front-end.
-Those front-ends must make a call to Signing Service for each object that it wants to display.
+The [Signing Service](https://github.com/WPMedia/signing-service) was created to provide Photo Center & PageBuilder HMAC tokens which allow the use of images on the frontend.
+Without a field to store these tokens in, users would have to call the Signing Service for each image they want to display.

 # Proposal

-Add a field `auth` which contains a mapping of integer -> HMAC token, where the integer is the version of the secret key in SSM.
+Add a field `auth` which contains a mapping of integer -> HMAC token, where the integer is the version of the secret key in Signing Service.
+The secret key is stored in SSM and is only known by Signing Service and in Akamai/Edge.

+When an image is requested on a customer site, a signed token must be passed in a query parameter `auth`.
+The customer's Akamai property will sign its own token and compare it to the one passed in `auth`.

+For displaying Photo Center images, Photo Center will provide the `auth` object in all image ANS, including signed tokens with all available secret versions from Signing Service.

+For displaying external images, PageBuilder (or another user) must call the Signing Service with the full URL of the image to be used as the token in `auth`.

 ## Key